 Holywell Primary offer a lot of enrichment activities for children to get involved in from additional learning opportunities to sports and creative clubs.
 These clubs are offered on a termly basis and are subject to availability of staff.
 An example of the clubs offered and photographs of previous clubs can be found here.

 If your child has Special Educational Needs they will be on the SEN register.
-Our Special Educational Needs Coordinator is Miss Taylor (SENCo).
+Our Special Educational Needs Coordinator is Mrs J Warner (SENCo).

 Children with special educational needs may need access to additional interventions and support and some may require specialist and specific support in the form of an Education Health Care Plan (EHCP).
 In this case, the child will have a Personal Pupil Plan.